-Three Atlantic staffers discuss “Book of the Stranger,” the fourth episode of the sixth season.
+Three Atlantic staffers discuss “Battle of the Bastards,” the ninth episode of the sixth season.

-Three Atlantic staffers discuss ‘Oathbreaker,’ the third episode of the sixth season.
+Three Atlantic staffers discuss “No One,” the eighth episode of the sixth season.

 The president left most of the joking to Jimmy Fallon while touting his accomplishments on The Tonight Show.

 For Pride month, the network is trying to remind audiences of the political legacy of shows like The Real World.

 For The Cursed Child play, J.K.
 Rowling wants fans to #KeepTheSecrets in a way they rarely have before.